SamMorell/PyScriptDemo01/README.md

 # PyScriptDemos
-Experimentiong with PyScript for a variety of demos.
+Experimenting with PyScript for a variety of demos.